qutip/qutip/doc/guide/qip/qip-processor.rst

 * The control pulse coefficients and time slices are either specified by the user or calculated by the method :meth:`~qutip.qip.device.Processor.load_circuit`, which takes a :class:`~qutip.qip.circuit.QubitCircuit` and find the control pulse for this evolution.

 * The processor calculates the evolution using the QuTiP solvers.
 Collapse operators can be added to simulate decoherence.
-The method :meth:`~qutip.qip.device.Processor.run_state` returns a object :class:`qutip.solver.Result`.
+The method :meth:`~qutip.qip.device.Processor.run_state` returns a object :class:`qutip.solve.solver.Result`.

 It is also possible to calculate the evolution analytically with matrix exponentiation by setting ``analytical=True``.
 A list of the matrices representing the gates is returned just like for :meth:`~qutip.qip.circuit.QubitCircuit.propagators`.
 However, this does not consider the collapse operators or other noise.
 As the system size gets larger, this approach will become very inefficient.